Symmetric Distribution: Definition & Examples

 Descriptive Statistics > Symmetric Distribution

-The normal distribution is symmetric.
+The normal distribution is an example of a symmetric distribution.
 It is also a unimodal distribution (it has one peak).

 Standard normal distribution.
 Image credit: University of Virginia.